Concrete vs. Other Construction Materials

 1. Durability

 Most concrete buildings are designed to last at least 30 years in service, although many last longer before deteriorating to the point of repair or replacement.
-Concrete is so durable and long-lasting that buildings made from it are rarely demolished due to deterioration.
-Instead, they become obsolete and suitable for repurposing or demolition for new construction.
+It’s so long-lasting that buildings made of concrete are very rarely torn down because of deterioration.
+Concrete buildings are mostly repurposed when they become obsolete.
+Demolition will only occur to make way for a new construction project.

 2. Fire Resistance

 Water and wind aren’t the only elements concrete defies.
-Concrete is fireproof, and even if the interior of the home suffers fire damage, the concrete shell will escape unscathed.
+Should the interior of a concrete building suffer from fire damage, the concrete shell will receive no significant damage from the flames.
 Home structure fires are an inherent hazard with most building materials.
-Each year, United States fire departments respond to more than 355,000 house fires that cause an average of $6.5 billion in property damage.
+Each year, United States fire departments respond to more than 355,000 house fires.

 While fire is a risk in any geographic location, those who live in areas with notable wildfire risk should give even more consideration to concrete when building a home.
-The devastating Carr wildfire in Northern California destroyed 1564 homes and claimed several lives in the process.
+The devastating wildfire in northern California hundreds of homes and claimed several lives in the process.
 In the aftermath, many residents are considering how to fireproof new homes — and concrete makes an attractive option.

 3. Cost

 The up-front cost to build a new concrete home is higher than that of wood or steel frame homes.
 The difference in cost tends to fluctuate as the price of steel moves up and down, while the price of concrete stays relatively stable.
-At the national average, a concrete house will cost between 4 and 8 percent more than a steel or wood frame home.
+At the national average, a concrete house can cost between 5% and 10% more than a steel or wood frame home.

 When you’re already talking about hundreds of thousands of dollars, that small percentage can add up to a significant price tag.
 However, concrete homeowners enjoy a substantial reduction in energy costs over time.
-According to the U.S. Department of Housing and Urban Development (HUD), concrete construction saves homeowners 20 and 25 percent monthly on their energy costs.
 In other words, the upgrade to concrete pays for itself.

 4. Construction Speed